The Orphanisation project

 Workstream 1: Industry Dynamics and Orphanisation

-This workstream will investigate the dynamics of industrial innovation and the evolution of orphan drug development in the EU, UK and US, and analyse the emerging business strategies in this field.
+This workstream investigates the dynamics of industrial innovation and evolution of orphan drug development in the EU, UK and US, analysing emerging business strategies in the field.

 1. Research will depict the growth of licensed orphan drugs and products in the development pipeline.
 A dataset will be compiled by collating data from public sources (MHRA/EMA/FDA) and private database (Pharmaprojects).
 Analysis will provide a comprehensive picture of orphan products in development and on the market, therapeutic areas and trends in sales.